What Skills will My Child Develop at Nursery?

 Creativity

 Children are also encouraged to explore their imagination at nursery and there is a range of play activities to help them with that.
+There is a great deal of creativity that children develop at nursery.

 How to Behave

 Knowing how to behave sensibly is a skill in itself.
 As with any school, there are rules at the nursery that children must respect and adhere to.
-This can be good practice for children.
+This can be a good practice for children.
 It helps them to understand social norms and what’s acceptable/unacceptable.

 Following Instructions

-To follow from the point above, your child will also learn to follow rules and boundaries.
+Building on the point above, your child will also learn to follow rules and boundaries.

 These are just a few of the ways in which a nursery can be beneficial for children.
-There’s also the fact that it creates routine and structure which helps them to feel happy, confident, and secure within themselves.
+There’s also the fact that it creates routine and structure, which helps them to feel happy, confident, and secure within themselves.